About Us Contact Shop

 So stop wasting your time on people who don’t give you the time.

-You’re important, and you deserve to level up in your relationships and have friends who are going to bring you life.
+You’re important, and you deserve to have better relationships and have friends who are going to bring you life.
 Not tear you down. ♥️

-PS – What other qualities of a good friend do you personally think are important?
+PS – What other good friend qualities do you personally think are important?
 I’d love to hear about them!

 2 thoughts on “21 Qualities of a Good Friend You Need to Know (If You’re Tired of Toxicity)”